PixelOS1/wine-pixelos/README.md

 # emerging dependencies

-To compile PixelOS's version of Wine + Proton Patches you will need to first emerge the following:
+To compile PixelOS' version of Wine + Proton Patches you will need to first emerge the following:

 `emerge alsa-lib
 alsa-plugins